Management and Security

 NOTE: When you define settings for a compliance scan, some functionality is not available for managed Macintosh devices.
 Point to items in each page of the dialog box; a message indicates when an item is not available for Macintosh scans.

 To launch the security scanner on a Macintosh client

 - Open the Mac OS X System Preferences on the target device and select the Ivanti Client panel.

 - On the Overview tab, click Check Now in the Security and Patch Manager section.

-You can use the Management Suite Patch and Compliance tool to block applications on managed Macintosh devices.
+You can use the Endpoint Manager Patch and Compliance tool to block applications on managed Macintosh devices.
 This functionality works the same way as it does for Windows devices, except that no pre-defined blocked content is available for Macintosh devices.

 You can block only .app files on managed Macintosh devices.
 In order to block specific applications, you must create a custom definition for each blocked application.
 When creating the custom definition, be sure to select Apply to Mac.